 Poor organizational change management: Lack of sufficient management support and/or cultural alignment to core principles and values that enable agility.

 Legacy technology: Lack of modernized systems means architecture and infrastructure are tightly coupled and difficult to configure.
 Monolithic architecture is also a bottleneck to continuous integration and deployment.

 As a result, at PwC, we seek to deliver a holistic approach to successfully transform the enterprise and enable it to achieve goals such as revenue growth / cost savings, quality improvement / risk reduction, and workforce evolution.
 Regardless of where an organization is on the enterprise agility journey, we create a tailored approach for our clients based on their highest priority needs that will enable the fastest return on investment.

 PwC delivers enterprise agility transformation support through:

 Organizational change management

 Through our integrated set of services, PwC helps organizations focus on market outcomes by being at the intersection of Business, eXperience, and Technology (BXT).
 Our BXT approach to deliver these services have proven to be successful in breaking down silos, altering mindsets, and unearthing new value.

 If you are interested in exploring a holistic transformation, contact our leadership team.

-Principal, Financial Services, PwC US
+Principal, Financial Services, Digital and Technology Innovation, PwC US

 Principal, Industrial Products and Services, PwC US